ugrewer/APSIM_RotationTraining/docs/simple continuous cropping.rst

    :width: 100%

    Top toolbar from the APSIM GUI, showing the "Open an Example" button.

+Instead of the simulation of the crops over a single season, both files simulate continuous crop growth over a period of 100 years, from 1900 to 2000.

+`Sorghum APSIM example <_APSIM_code/Sorghum_continuous_carryOver/Sorghum_continuous_carryOver.apsimx>`_

 This example file simulates irrigated sorghum in Dalby, Queensland, Australia.
 However, instead of simulating exclusively a single crop cycle, from sowing to harvest, this example file simulates the continuous growth of sorghum over a period of 100 years, from 1900 to 2000.